user profile avatar

 Derrck Darden

-High school senior with a passion for studying psychology and criminal justice.
-It is my hope to use combine these interests to pursue higher education and one day become a forensic psychologist.
+I am a high school senior with a passion for studying psychology and criminal justice.
+I hope to combine these interests to pursue higher education and one day become a forensic psychologist.
+I aspire to apply my college education to work as a forensic psychologist for the Federal Bureau of Investigations.

 Education